-As part of an academic medical center, research is core to the mission of the Center for Interventional Vascular Therapy (CIVT).
+As part of an academic medical center, research is core to the mission of our interventional cardiovascular team.
 Our physicians are pioneers in investigating innovative treatment solutions for patients with cardiovascular disease.
 We are dedicated to the research of interventional cardiology to further our knowledge about new techniques and technologies.
 Many of our clinicians have been, and continue to be, national leading principal investigators for clinical trials and are instrumental in furthering the technologies in virtually every area of interventional cardiac and vascular therapies.

-The mission of the CIVT Clinical Research Group is to provide innovative and compassionate care to our patients through participation in clinical trials, to advance the state of knowledge in the field of interventional cardiology, and to broadly disseminate our findings for the benefit of existing and future patients.
+The mission of the Columbia Interventional Cardiovascular Care Clinical Research Group is to provide innovative and compassionate care to our patients through participation in clinical trials, to advance the state of knowledge in the field of interventional cardiology, and to broadly disseminate our findings for the benefit of existing and future patients.
 We strive to employ highly qualified researchers in a collaborative teaching environment that promotes the importance of responsible medical research.

 A clinical trial is defined as research using human volunteers (also called participants) that is intended to add to medical knowledge.
 Participants receive a specific intervention — which could be a medical strategy, treatment, or a device — to determine whether it is safe and effective for humans.
 Clinical trials are the best way to understand the risks and benefits to humans of a treatment.